 Discover the Healing Power of Photobiomodulation

 ARRC LED’s 6-wavelength formula adds green light to the analgesic effect of red light therapy on nerves.
-Green stacks an additional pain pathway to the benefits of red and near-infrared light.
+Green light addresses another pain pathway, adding to the benefits of red and near-infrared light.

 What is Photobiomodulation?